 Most people on Goodreads actually join as readers not authors.
 When registering as a reader, you list all the books you have read then rank and review them using a 5-star system.
 When that’s done, you are able to then share that list with the public and your friends.
 This system can help deliver direct exposure for new and budding authors.

 Word to the Wise: When updating the reviews on your Goodreads page, be sure to keep your Goodreads reviews and your Amazon reviews separate!
 Even though Amazon owns Goodreads, that does not mean their respective review mechanics are compatible.
 Crossing streams could cause for a nasty letter from Amazon or getting banned altogether.
 It is permissible to ask your readers to review your book on both Goodreads and Amazon individually to avoid any possible confusion.
+Here's a video about the right way to create your Goodreads Author account to run into fewer review issues on Amazon.

 When signing up for the Goodreads Author Program, you are able to take full advantage of some neat features unavailable to readers.
 For example, you can utilize Goodreads advertising tools.
 At $0.15 per click, you can control targeted adverts to your readership or another author's.
 Ruthless.
 Goodreads also has marketing tools to help you set up book giveaways and other sweet promos.